 Ours comes in at less than $200.
 Including the cushion – our original quote was just the hard bits!

-- 2 - "MALM" drawer units from IKEA (If you don't have an Ikea nearby - there are really similar nightstands on Amazon)
+- 2 – “MALM” drawer units from IKEA (If you don’t have an IKEA nearby – you can find the same IKEA nightstands on Amazon and there are these really similar nightstands , too)

 - Screws, push-in shelf support inserts, plastic screw covers

-Step One: Assemble and place your cabinet units.
+Step 1) Assemble and place your cabinet units

 So far, most of what you’ve been working on has been behind-the-scenes stuff that gets hidden.
 Time to start with some finishing – so colour inside of the lines!
 Cut a length of MDF for the front edge/ kickplate.